 And adding more protein to my diet is always a priority, since having Crohn's disease causes my protein levels to always come back as the "lower end of normal" after having blood drawn, so I know that I am always in danger of having it slip into the "deficient" zone.

 This recipe is one of my favorites to make because it never upsets my stomach and the leftovers are amazing!

-I prefer to add broccoli to mine, but you can swap for some peas.
+I prefer to add broccoli to mine, but you can swap it for some peas.
 (I find it needs a little green.)
 Or completely omit the veggies if you need to keep a low-residue diet.
-Also, feel free to sub white rice for the brown rice if you cannot tolerate it.
+Also, feel free to substitute white rice for the brown rice if you cannot tolerate it.

-Chicken and rice ingredients:
+Chicken and rice ingredients

 - 2 tbsp. olive oil

 - 3 lbs. boneless chicken thighs (with skin)

 - Salt and freshly ground pepper

 - 1 medium onion, chopped

 - 1/2 cup short-grain brown rice